Hoybaby/React-Memories-Share/README.md

 After the initial setup with the databases is done, I created folders to handle routing and how to handle the succesful route(the logic).
 These folders called routes and controllers will do as explained before.
 In the controllers, I created a simple try and catch block to handle the errors of the logic of the `getPosts`.
 If it succeeds at this point, it will create an array on the endpoint.
 I have to make this function of getPosts async because it can take some time to find a specific message and dont want to hold up the rest of the application for searching.
 Next I added more information on the `createPost` function .This function behaves like an async function as well for productability.
 The `creatPost` function must have a req.body which is going to be data from the user.
 Currently a form hasn't been created yet from the front-end which will be done soon.
 This form will be applied to the schema to give it form to allow it to enter the database.

+After having a two of the CRUD operations already in place, I wanted to create an update function which would be `updatePost`.
+I would need to retrieve the ID from the mongoose database which I need to check if the ID is valid or in the database.
+TO do this I will use an if statement with a find method.
+If it is not there, it will return a status error with a message otherwise a new variable will be created with that PostMessage model.
+Then it will response be a json of that `updatedPost`;

 ## Roadmap